ton-blockchain/docs/docs/howto/pow-givers.md

 ```
 > sendfile mined.boc
 ... external message status is 1
 ```

 You can wait for several seconds and check the state of your wallet:

-> Please note here and further that the code, comments and/or documentation may contain parameters, methods and definitions “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by the Telegram.
+> Please note here and further that the code, comments and/or documentation may contain parameters, methods and definitions “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by Telegram.
 Gram cryptocurrency was never issued.
 The currency of TON is TON Coin and the currency of TON testnet is Test TON Coin.

 ```
 > last